 Note: Rezoning may be required to support the proposed subdivision.
-Please refer to the rezoning process below.
+Please refer to the Development Services Bylaw Amendments page for more information about that process.